olezdev/olezdev/README.md

 - 👋 Hi, I’m @olezdev
 - 👀 I’m interested in javascript
+- 🌱 Learning React and Nodejs
-- 🌱 I’m currently learning React
+- 🌱 I’m currently Aceleración Alkemy

 <!---
 olezdev/olezdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.